martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

 * A DNS-ID reference identifier MUST be used directly as the DNS domain name and there is no application service type.

+* An IP-ID reference identifier MUST be exactly equal to the value of a iPAddress entry in subjectAltName.
+The iPAddress type does not include the IP version, so IPv4 addresses are distinguish from IPv6 addresses only by their length (4 as opposed to 16 bytes).

 * For an SRV-ID reference identifier, the DNS domain name portion is the Name and the application service type portion is the Service.
 For example, an SRV-ID of `_imaps.example.net` has a DNS domain name portion